mdn/content/files/en-us/web/api/performanceeventtiming/index.md

 The `PerformanceEventTiming` interface provides event timestamps for certain event types ([see below](#events_exposed)), so that there is no need to implement event latency monitoring yourself.
 The user agent computes these performance measures, so that an application's performance won't suffer from unneeded event listeners.

-This API is particularly useful for measuring the {{Glossary("first input delay")}} (FID): the time when a user first interacts with your app to the time when the browser is actually able to respond to that interaction.
+This API is particularly useful for measuring the {{Glossary("first input delay")}} (FID): the time from the point when a user first interacts with your app to the point when the browser is actually able to respond to that interaction.

 This interface inherits methods and properties from its parent: